What is the New York University Abu Dhabi (NYUAD) Hackathon?

 When will registration close and when will we know if we have been selected?

-Deadline to submit applications is February 15, 2023.
+The deadline to submit applications is January 31, 2024.
 This is an absolute deadline so we can obtain visas for all of the Hackathon attendees.
-We expect to have the nomination results by March 1, 2023.
+We expect to have the nomination results by February 15, 2024.

 How can I prepare for the NYUAD Hackathon?